flyingbrids/Gigabit-Transceiver/README.md

-# HighSpeedImagerIF
+# Gigabit Transceiver
-using gigabit transceiver phy of ultrascale+ FPGA to handle high speed data converter
+using gigabit transceiver phy of ultrascale+ FPGA to handle high speed data converter or FPGA to FPGA communication